sabre1041/1-demo/README.md

 Now that everything is installed and you can access the tools, continue to the next steps!

-**NOTE:** ArgoCD may take a few minutes to start its configuration component (dex).
-If you get an authentication error when you try to login, wat for one minute and try again.
-If you still get an authentication error, try deleting the Pod with "dex" in its name, in the devsecops namespace.
-This will restart dex.
+**NOTE:** ArgoCD may take a few minutes to start its authentication component (dex).
+If you get an authentication error when you try to log in, wait for a few minutes and try again.
+If you still get an authentication error, restart Dex by running `oc delete po -l app.kubernetes.io/name=argocd-dex-server` and try again after another minute.

 **3. Validate that Rekor install is complete.**